makeusabrew/mochet.io/README.md

 Currently mochet.io is comprised of three main parts:

-* mochet.coffee - a client script which receives JSON input from Mocha and places it on a queue
+* mochet.coffee - a script which receives JSON input from Mocha and places it on a queue
 * server.coffee - an express & socket.io server which pulls data off said queue, and pushes it out to all connected clients
 * client.coffee - a JavaScript client which interprets data from the server and attempts to render pretty things in your browser